Vic-ai/devops-challenge/README.md

     - A remote backend for the tfstate file.
 Use S3.
     - An AWS ECR repository to push our app image to after it's built.
     - An AWS lightsail container service to deploy ^^.
-    - Outputs that include:
-        -- The URL of our container service
+    - Outputs the URL of our container service
     - When applied, we should be able to curl & browse to the lightsail endpoint.
+1. Build the docker image from the python app you cloned above.